PM Modi to launch COVID-19 vaccination drive on January 16 | Business

 Officials at New Delhi's AIIMS and Safdarjung hospitals, which are among the shortlisted facilities, said they are ''ready for a two-way communication''.

-Adequate doses of both Covishield and Covaxin have already been delivered across the country to all States/UTs with the active support of the Ministry of Civil Aviation.
+Adequate doses of both Covishield and Covaxin have already been delivered to all states/UTs with the active support of the Ministry of Civil Aviation.
 These have been further delivered by the State/UT governments to the districts, the PMO said.

+This digital platform will assist programme managers across all levels while conducting vaccination sessions, the PMO said.

-A dedicated 24x7 call centre – 1075 – has also been established for addressing the queries related to COVID-19 pandemic, vaccine rollout and the Co-WIN software.
+A dedicated 24x7 call centre -- 1075 -- has also been established for addressing the queries related to the COVID-19 pandemic, vaccine rollout and the Co-WIN software.

 States have been advised to organise vaccination sessions taking into account 10 per cent reserve/wastage doses and an average of 100 vaccinations per session per day.
 Therefore, any undue haste on the parts of the states to organise unreasonable numbers of vaccination per site per day is not advised, the ministry had said on Wednesday.